liamtoney/saul/README.md

 **SAUL** is the **S**eismo**A**coustic **U**tilities **L**ibrary.
-It's my take on the collection of tools that I imagine exist, in some form, on every seismoacoustican's computer — utilities for gathering waveform data, plotting waveforms in the time and frequency domain, visualizing key metadata such as station locations, _et cetera._ SAUL is my attempt, using Python, to make these fundamental data exploration tools
+It's my take on the collection of tools that I imagine exist, in some form, on every seismoacoustican's computer — utilities for gathering waveform data, plotting waveforms in the time and frequency domain, visualizing key metadata such as station locations, _et cetera._ The goal of SAUL is to make these fundamental data exploration tools as easy-to-use as possible.
+Thus, priority is placed upon straightforward (e.g., easily memorized) commands and time-saving helper functions — while attempting to leverage existing dependencies as much as possible to avoid duplicated effort.

-1. easy and quick to **use**, and (importantly)
+> 🚧 **Disclaimer** 🚧
-2. easy to **maintain**.
+> As a workhorse "everyday tools" repository, SAUL is currently (perpetually?) under

-SAUL aims to accomplish this by implementing an object-oriented interface which uses existing dependencies as much as possible.
-This modular approach has distinct advantages when it comes to compartmentalization and expansion (I hope! 🤞).
+> rapid development.
+Expect to encounter breaking changes after a `git pull` update!

 ## Installing